-Strategy Instruction Assignment / EDSE 628 Common Assignment 30 points Pts.
-Abstract Provides an original concise abstract that describes with clarity the strategy application project/EDSE 628 student's research, including: Objective of the study, noting the strategy used to achieve what academic purpose for learners with which learning characteristics and need(s) Summary statement of methods (includes: subject, implementation conditions, timeframe, use of SRSD model for instruction, and data collection method) Results, conclusions, and implications.
+Strategy Instruction Assignment / EDSE 628 Common Assignment 30 points Abstract Provides an original concise abstract that describes with clarity the strategy application project/EDSE 628 student's research, including: Objective of the study, noting the strategy used to achieve what academic purpose for learners with which learning characteristics and need(s) Summary statement of methods (includes: subject, implementation conditions, timeframe, use of SRSD model for instruction, and data collection method) Results, conclusions, and implications.
 3 Student Subject Describes the student to whom the strategy is taught.
 Provides student demographic/background information relevant to the study States the academic area of focus (content and topic) of this study and a rationale for selecting it as the instructional emphasis for this student.
 Discusses the effects exceptional conditions can have on learning in this content area.
 Verifies statements by citing professional sources.
 3 The Strategy Describes the strategy selected for the project.
 Introduces the specific strategy by name (states the full name and then, if relevant, provides the acronym or common name).
 Explains the strategy's specific purpose and/or intended outcomes.
 Provides a rationale for why the strategy is appropriate for this particular student subject.
 States conditions and materials needed to successfully teach the strategy, including tips for implementation and possible accommodations for using this strategy with different student populations (e.g., age; disability; cultural background; interests).
 Lists the specific, detailed steps of the strategy (not the SRSD model).
 These steps are presented in a numbered sequence that acts as a task scaffold for someone who wishes to be guided, step-by-step, through using the strategy.
+4 Study Implementation Presents the Self-Regulated Strategy Development (SRSD) model.
+Introduces the use of SRSD as the model of instruction used for this project.
 Describes the implementation parameters (setting; teacher-to-student ratio; session lengths; overall timelines; accommodations were used with the student subject, if appropriate).
-5 Study Implementation Presents the Self-Regulated Strategy Development (SRSD) model.
-Introduces the use of SRSD as the model of instruction used for this project.
 Introduces the SRSD Lesson Guide log, then displays as a table the completed Self-Regulated Strategy Development (SRSD) Lesson Guide log.
-2
+3